Doris Day: the cutest blonde of them all

 Then, in Love Me or Leave Me (1955), she played torch singer Ruth Etting, whose husband-manager treated her like a punching bag.
 That role went to Jimmy Cagney.
 He and Day took one look at each other on the set and clicked.
 It’s still a very good picture, with Doris, in a low neckline, singing Ten Cents a Dance and I’ll Never Stop Loving You, and swapping cracks and slaps with Cagney.
 By now, Doris was an authentic star on screen and in the hit parade.
 She had a third husband, Marty Melcher, who managed her and was famous in that everybody loathed him – except for the nicest blonde anyone knew.
 Through sheer conviction, she carried off some challenging films – not least, Alfred Hitchcock’s The Man Who Knew Too Much (1956), where she sang Que.
 Sera, Sera; Julie (1956), in which she had to land an aircraft without training; and The Pajama Game (1957), the Stanley Donen musical where she was a union leader in a garment factory.

 The success overlapped with Jane Fonda and real bedroom scenes.
 At which point, in 1968, Marty Melcher died.
-Everyone except Doris said, ‘I told you so’ when it was discovered that he had either wasted or embezzled a cool US$20m of her money.
+Everyone except Doris said, ‘I told you so’ when it was discovered that he had either wasted or embezzled a cool US$24m of her money.
 Doris didn’t waver.
 She did the TV series that Melcher had committed her to without her knowledge.
 And then she set about suing Melcher’s lawyer, eventually recovering only about $6m paid in annual installments.

 Don’t mess with Doris, people said.
 Then she was gone.
-Once retired, Doris Day became a gay icon.
-Secret Love was an anthem in gay bars, and it was noted that in some of her last films she had played with Cary Grant and Rock Hudson.
+Once retired, Doris became a gay icon.
+Secret Love was an anthem in gay bars.
 There was a brief, fourth marriage to a restaurateur.
 Maybe she settled for dumb animals.
 Maybe she made mistakes with men and had strangers for her best admirers.

 John Updike wrote a review of her autobiography Doris Day, Her Own Story (1976) in which he admitted affection – without ever having met her.
 It’s still a mystery, if you listen to Doris in her great songs or her good movies, plunging into the romance, to wonder what left her cool or impenetrable later.
 Our loss.
 Happy Birthday, Doris!
 There are lots of us who make no secret about what we feel for you.